 - Proceed to wash your hair with a mild sulfate-free shampoo and cool water.

-While hair packs can do a great deal to improve the health of your hair, regular oiling must also be an integral part of your hair care routine.
-Whether it is applying oil to your hair before bed and washing it off in the morning, or a brief hot oil treatment, no hair care routine can be complete without oiling.
-Follow the steps below to give yourself a hot oil treatment at home.
+Hot oil treatments are simple to do at home and help color-treated hair really shine.
+Apply the hot oil to clean, towel-dried hair and cover it with a shower cap.
+Apply heat by using a hot towel, a blowdryer, or even by sitting in the sun.
+Then, allow your hair to cool down to room temperature before rinsing off the oil with cool water.
+While hair packs can do a great deal to improve the health of your hair, regular oiling must also be an integral part of your hair care routine (1).
+Whether it is applying oil to your hair before bed and washing it off in the morning or a brief hot oil treatment, no hair care routine can be complete without oiling.

 You Will Need

-2-3 tbsp of a carrier oil of your choice (coconut, olive, jojoba, etc…)
+- 2-3 tablespoons of carrier oil of your choice (coconut, olive, or jojoba oil)

 - Massage the warm oil into your scalp and work it down to the tips of your hair.
 Concentrate on the tips as these are the most damaged parts.